steventhebrave/steventhebrave.github.io/index.md

 ## ✉️ Subscribe to the mailing list

 I've never actually sent an email to this list.
-But at some point I might use it to send an update about what I'm up to..
+But at some point I might use it to send an update about what I'm up to.
+Your name and email will be stored securely at mailchimp.com in compliance with all current data protection regulations.
+Their privacy policy can be found [here](https://mailchimp.com/legal/privacy/#3._Privacy_for_Contacts).
+I will only ever use your data to send you emails.
+I will never pass it onto anyone else, and you can unsubscribe any time.

 {% include signup.html %}